taskcluster/taskcluster-docs/src/manual/vcs/github.md

 collaborators can trigger taskcluster jobs.
 That is, to grant permissions to non-mozilla org members add them to a team, and make that team a repository collaborator.
 Read only permissions will suffice.

-In the future it will be possible to trigger jobs for any pull request by leaving a specially formatted comment (e.g. "TCGH Run <job_name>")

 ### Deadlines and the `{{ $fromNow }}` function